jnaoroji/React_portfolio_JN/README.md

 ## Description

-My Task was to build a React portfolio where i can share my projects whilst applying for jobs or working as a freelancer and set myself apart from developers who don't use the latest technologies.
+My Task was to build a React Portfolio Application where I can share my projects whilst applying for jobs or working as a freelancer and set myself apart from developers who don't use the latest technologies.
 This will also give me the ability to share my work with other developers and collaborate on projects.

 This application will be deployed to GitHub Pages and will fulfill the following User Story and Acceptance Criteria: